mo2-modern/mo2-superbuild/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE)
 [![Built with AI assistance](https://img.shields.io/badge/built%20with-AI%20assistance-8A2BE2.svg)](#)

-Built with substantial AI assistance (Claude); the decisions, the builds and the runtime verification are mine.

 One CMake project that builds all of Mod Organizer 2 from source.
 Clone it, open the folder in your IDE, press build, and get a working `ModOrganizer.exe`.